strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+-- Sep 28 2024 --

+- Order confirmation is now correctly being captured and forwarded to our alert component.
+Time for some styling and formatting.

+---

 -- Sep 25 2024 --

 - Placed Alert component in layout.
 Created an alert context in order to pass the response messages from any request necessary.
 Hopefully may need to alter a bit to get desired result.